chef/effortless/effortless-chef-io/effortless-audit.md

    kitchen destroy
    ```

-1. You can know upload your profile pkg to Chef Habitat Builder by running the following commands:
+1. You can now upload your profile pkg to Chef Habitat Builder by running the following commands:

    ```bash
    source results/lastbuild.env